This is the category nav

 2. Organizational culture is about living your company’s core values

 Your culture can be a reflection (or a betrayal) of your company’s core values.
-The ways in which you conduct business, manage workflow, interact as a team, and treat your customers all add up to an experience that should represent who you are as an organization and how you believe a company should be run.
+How you conduct business, manage workflow, interact as a team, and treat your customers, all add up to an experience that should represent who you are as an organization and how you believe a company should be run.
 In short, your culture is the sum of your company’s beliefs in action.

 But if your espoused values don’t match your culture, that’s a problem.
 It could mean that your “core values” are a list of meaningless buzzwords, and your people know it.